MartinatorTime/Cloudflare-Gateway/README.md

 - `cf_gateway_rule_delete.js` - Deletes the Cloudflare Gateway rule created by CGPS.
 Useful for subsequent runs.
 - `download_lists.js` - Initiates blocklist and whitelist download.

-## Features

-- Support for basic hosts files
-- Full support for domain lists
-- Automatically cleans up filter lists: removes duplicates, invalid domains, comments and more
-- Works fully unattended
-- Whitelist support, allowing you to prevent false positives and breakage by forcing trusted domains to always be unblocked.
-- Optional health check: Sends a ping request ensuring continuous monitoring and alerting for the workflow execution.

 ## Usage

 ### Prerequisites